ftjuh/I2Cwrapper/README.md

 * **ESP8266**: Has no I2C  hardware.
 The software I2C may not work stable at the default 80MHz CPU speed, make sure to configure the **CPU clock speed to 160MHz**.
 Even then, it might be necessary to [decrease the bus speed](https://www.arduino.cc/en/Reference/WireSetClock) below 100kHz for stable bus performance, start as low as 10kHz if in doubt.
 Apart from that, expect a performance increase of ca. 10-15x vs. plain Arduinos due to higher CPU clock speed and better hardware support for math calculations.
 * **ESP32**: Has no I2C  hardware.
 I2C is stable at the default 240MHz, but officially cannot run faster than 100kHz.
 Also, the target implementation is awkward.
 It might be more susceptible for I2C transmission errors, so [timing is critical](#adjusting-the-I2C-delay).
 Apart from that, expect a performance increase of ca. 15-20x vs. plain Arduinos due to higher CPU clock speed and better hardware support for math calculations.
 * **ATtiny**: Depending on the specific model, ATtinys can have software only I2C, full hardware I2C, or something in between.
 SpenceKonde's fantastic [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) comes with [fully transparent I2C support](https://github.com/SpenceKonde/ATTinyCore#i2c-support) which chooses the appropriate Wire library variant automatically.
 Using ATTinyCore, I2Cwrapper firmware has been successfully tested on ATtiny85 (Digispark) and ATtiny88 (MH-ET-live) boards.
 Mileage with the available firmware modules may vary, though.
 Currently, only Pinl2C and TM1638liteI2C will run without changes.
 See the respective comment sections in the [Pin_Control.ino](examples/Pin_control/Pin_control.ino) and [TM1638lite](examples/TM1638lite/TM1638lite.ino) examples for testing purposes.
 Of course, ATtinys are relatively slow and have limited memory.
 The firmware alone, without any modules enabled, currently uses 44% of a Digispark's usable 6586 bytes of flash memory, with the PinI2C module enabled it's 54%.
+  *Warning*: While testing the new [auto adjust](#auto-adjusting-the-i2c-delay) I realized that the ATtiny85 did only transmit commands with less than 12 parameter bytes error free.
+I'm not sure yet why that is, but everything seems fine below that threshold.

 # Example